adrian-cucuet/luigis-P5/README.md

 ![Mini Cart](./documents/readme-files/mini-cart.png)
 </details>

 Within the shopping cart page, a user has additional functionality and can increase or decrease the quantity of a product they have selected, or remove it entirely.
-Also the customer can see the total amount of their purchase updated after every change they make.
+Also, the customer can see the total amount of their purchase updated after every change they make.

 <details>
 <summary>Cart</summary>